 Much earlier, David had written these powerful words:

 The earth is the Lord’s and the fullness thereof, the world and those who dwell therein, for he has founded it upon the seas and established it upon the rivers.

 As Founder and Creator of the heavens and the earth and all that is in them, God holds the rights to all of it.
 That includes even us – our bodies, our minds, and our lives (Job 12:10; 1 Corinthians 4:7, 6:19).
 C. S. Lewis said:

 Every faculty you have, your power of thinking or of moving your limbs from moment to moment, is given you by God.

-If you devoted every moment of your whole life exclusively to his service, you could not give him anything that was not in a sense his own already.
+If you devoted every moment of your whole life exclusively to his service, you could not give him anything that was not his own already.

 Any wealth, power, or strength we have originated with God.
 Any gift or talent we have – the same is true (James 1:17; 1 Corinthians 12:1–11).
 Even our ability to give generously comes from God (Deuteronomy 8:18; 2 Corinthians 9:10–11).
 Everything we have and everything else that exists is all his.